cnpem/sophys-web/.changeset/five-ways-leave.md

 @sophys-web/widgets

-- Fix layout for long names in milti-select dropdown.
+- Fix layout for long names in multi-select dropdown.